 The fairies of the Thicket are full of mischief and simple magic.
 Some have wings, some don’t.
 Some live in villages, some live as hermits.
 They are borrower creatures, living within a world dominated by the human imprint but they’ve learned to adapt around us.
 The fairies living within Small Thicket use human artifacts to build their homes, adorn their clothing, and learn from.

-Fairies live in constructed homes that are concealed from human eyes by blending in with the Thicket and it’s plant life.
+Fairies live in constructed homes that are concealed from human eyes by blending inwith the Thicket and it’s plant life.
 Fallen logs, holey tree trunks, and abandoned burrows all make excellent fairy housing.
 But fairies have more discerning taste than insects or small animals and take pride in the decoration of their homes.
-Much of their furniture, construction, and decor consists of discarded or lost human artifacts.
+Much of their furniture, construction, and decor consists of discarded or lost human artifacts which are prized for their durability and creativity.